readium/lcp-specs/lcp.md

 Templated URIs follow the [[URI-Template]](#normative-references) specification.

-*In this example, the License Document points to a publication, contains the location of a hint about its User Passphrase and uses an extension to* ***provide authentication and recommandation services***.
+*Example 3: A License Document that points to a publication, contains the location of a hint about its User Passphrase and uses an extension to provide authentication and recommandation services.*

 ```json
 {